viamrobotics/docs/docs/getting-started/app-usage.md

 Copy the secret key by clicking on the clipboard icon.
 Click on the **Generate Key** button to generate a new key.
-Use this key in your code to authenticate access to the Robot or Signaling Service (App API).
+Use this key in your SDK code and scripts to authenticate your access to the robots in your location in the cloud.

 {{% alert title="Caution" color="caution" %}}
-Be cautious when sharing *location secret keys* in your code or messages.
+Be cautious when sharing location secret keys in your code or messages.

 Do not make a valid key publicly available, as any entity attempting to access your location who has this token will be authenticated, compromising the security of your system.

-Note *where* and *when* you utilize a key for sharing a location, and be aware that generating a new secret key will render all older keys invalid.
+Note *where* and *when* you share a location secret key.
+After generating a new secret key, remember that it's best practice to update all references to the key in your code as soon as possible.
 {{% /alert %}}

 #### Share a location with Viam Support

 You must share your location with the Viam Support team when requesting support.
 To do so, navigate to the proper location and click, **ADD VIAM SUPPORT**.
-The button toggles to **REMOVE VIAM SUPPORT**; Click to remove Viam Support from your location.
+The button toggles to **REMOVE VIAM SUPPORT**.
+Click to remove Viam Support from your location.

 #### Removing an organization from a shared location